tianhengMa/tianhengMa.github.io/_portfolio/3_AR_Survivor_io_Clone.md

 In my version, players can move around a dynamic playfield, automatically attack waves of spawned enemies, and collect gems to level up—similar to the original Survivor.io gameplay.

-## Key features:
+## Key Achievements:

-- Plane detection and AR playfield creation using Unity's AR Foundation package
+- Developed plane detection and AR playfield setup using Unity's AR Foundation package.
-- Automatic weapon targeting and basic AI-driven enemy movement
+- Implemented automated weapon targeting and basic AI-driven enemy movement.
-- Smooth character movement and animations
+- Created smooth character movement with animations for an enhanced player experience.
-- Gem collection mechanics and a level-up progression system
+- Designed gem collection mechanics and a progression system with level-up capabilities.

 Click the link below to watch the gameplay demo